Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/google-sheets.md

 # Google Sheets

 The Google Sheets Destination is configured to push data to a single Google Sheets spreadsheet with multiple Worksheets as streams.
-To replicate data to multiple spreadsheets, you can create multiple instances of the Google Sheets Destination in your Hero Pixel instance.
+To replicate data to multiple spreadsheets, you can create multiple instances of the Google Sheets Destination in your HeroPixelinstance.

 :::warning